redFrik/udk15-Surveillance_and_Analysis/udk160526/README.md

 optical flow
 --

-this example will analyse the 'flow' or direction of things moving in the camera image. then the average vector of that will be sent out to supercollider via osc.
+this example will analyse the 'flow' or direction of all things moving in the camera image. then the average of that will be sent out to supercollider via osc (as movement in x and y directions).

 ```cpp
 //average optical flow